Retention and Destruction of Health Information

 HIPAA rules supersede any contradictory state laws governing the retention and destruction of health information.
 However, any state’s law that requires a retention period for medical records that is more stringent than HIPAA’s requirement remains in effect and supersedes the federal law.

-For example, many states in the USA require the retention of medical records for seven years so the state law would apply in these cases.
+For example, many states in the USA require the retention of medical records for 7 years so the state law would apply in these cases.
 And, most states require that children’s medical records be handled differently.
 In most cases, state laws require the provider to retain a minor child’s records for a specified length of time after the child reaches the age of 18 or 21.
 It’s best to research the retention and destruction policy of medical records in your state.

 Different Medical Records and Their Retention Periods